nashville-software-school/client-side-mastery/book-2-martins-aquarium/chapters/GIT_UPGRADE.md

 ```$ git --version```

-If you were unable to upgrade your git to the latest version, let one of your instructors help you.
+If you were unable to upgrade your git to the latest version, let one of your mentors help you.

 To return to the GIT_BASICS chapter, click [here](./GIT_BASICS.md)